-COMMITTEE OF MANAGEMENT STATEMENT FOR THE YEAR ENDED 31 DECEMBER 2014
+COMMITTEE OF MANAGEMENT STATEMENT FOR THE YEAR ENDED 31 DECEMBER 2015

-In addition to the resolution passed on 15 May 2015, on 11 September 2015 the Committee of Management of the Communications, Electrical, Electronic, Energy, Information, Postal, Plumbing and Allied Services Union of Australia - Electrical, Energy, Services and Plumbing Division, Tasmanian Divisional Branch passed the following resolution in relation to the general purpose financial report (GPFR) of the reporting unit for the financial year ended 31 December 2014:
+On 13 May 2016, the Committee of Management of the Communications, Electrical, Electronic, Energy, Information, Postal, Plumbing and Allied Services Union of Australia - Electrical, Energy, Services and Plumbing Division, Tasmanian Divisional Branch passed the following resolution in relation to the general purpose financial report (GPFR) of the reporting unit for the financial year ended 31 December 2015:

-The Committee of Management declares in relation to the GPFR that in its opinion.
+The Committee of Management declares in relation to the GPFR that in its opinion:

-- (a) the financial statements and notes comply with the Australian Accounting Standards, - (b) the financial statements and notes comply with the reporting guidelines of the General Manager; - (c) the financial statements and notes give a true and fair view of the financial performance, financial position and cash flows of the reporting unit for the financial year to which they relate, - (d) there are reasonable grounds to believe that the reporting unit will be able to pay its debts as and when they become due and payable; - (e) during the financial year to which the GPFR relates and since the end of that year - (I) meetings of the committee of management were held in accordance with the rules of the organisation including the rules of a branch concerned, - (II) the financial affairs of the reporting unit have been managed in accordance with the rules of the organisation including the rules of a branch concerned; - (III) the financial records of the reporting unit have been kept and maintained in accordance with the RO Act, - (iv) the financial records of the reporting unit have been kept, as far as practicable in a manner consistent with each of the other reporting units of the organisation; - (v) where information has been sought in any request of a member of the reporting unit or General Manager duly made under section 272 of the RO Act, that information has been provided to the member or General Manager, and - (vi) there have been no orders for inspection of financial records made by the Fair Work Commission under section 273 of the Act.
+- (a) the financial statements and notes comply with the Australian Accounting Standards; - (b) the financial statements and notes comply with the reporting guidelines of the General Manager; - (c) the financial statements and notes give a true and fair view of the financial performance, financial position and cash flows of the reporting unit for the financial year to which they relate; - (d) there are reasonable grounds to believe that the reporting unit will be able to pay its debts as and when they become due and payable; - (e) during the financial year to which the GPFR relates and since the end of that year: - meetings of the committee of management were held in accordance with the rules of the organisation including the rules of a branch concerned; - (ii) the financial affairs of the reporting unit have been managed in accordance with the rules of the organisation including the rules of a branch concerned; - (iii) the financial records of the reporting unit have been kept and maintained in accordance with the RO Act; - (iv) the financial records of the reporting unit have been kept, as far as practicable in a manner consistent with each of the other reporting units of the organisation; - (v) where information has been sought in any request of a member of the reporting unit or General Manager duly made under section 272 of the RO Act, that information has been provided to the member or General Manager; and - (vi) there have been no orders for inspection of financial records made by the Fair Work Commission under section 273 of the Act. - (f) No revenue has been derived from undertaking recovery of wages activity during the reporting period.

-This declaration is made in accordance with a resolution of the Committee of Management
+This declaration is made in accordance with a resolution of the Committee of Management.